 Full-Time Programs

-Examples of Full-Time Online MEd Programs in WI:
+Examples in WI:

-- UW–Superior – MSE in Education – Instruction
+- UW–Superior: MSE in Education – Instruction

-- Marian University – MAE in Teacher Education
+- Marian University: MAE in Teacher Education

 Part-Time Programs

-Examples of Part-Time Online MEd Programs in WI:
+Examples in WI:

-- UW–Stevens Point – MSE in Education
+- UW–Stevens Point: MSE in Education

-- Concordia University Wisconsin – M.S. in Education – Instructional Leadership
+- Concordia University Wisconsin: M.S. in Education – Instructional Leadership

 Programs with No GRE Requirement

-Examples of No-GRE Online MEd Programs in WI:
+Examples in WI:

-- UW–Superior – MSE in Education – Instruction
+- UW–Superior: MSE in Education – Instruction

-- Concordia University Wisconsin – M.S. in Education
+- Concordia University Wisconsin: M.S. in Education

 Accelerated Programs

-Examples of Accelerated Online MEd Programs in WI:
+Examples in WI:

-- UW–Superior – MSE in Education – Instruction
+- UW–Superior: MSE in Education – Instruction

-- UW–Platteville – MSE in Sport Administration (Accelerated)
+- UW–Platteville: MSE in Sport Administration (Accelerated)

 How Much Do Online MEd Programs in Wisconsin Cost?

-University (Program) | No. of Credits | Cost per Credit | Total Tuition |
+| University | No. of Credits | Cost per Credit | Total Tuition |

-UW–Oshkosh – M.S.
+| UW–Oshkosh – M.S.
 Educational Leadership | 30 | $375 | ~$11,250 |

-UW–Superior – MSE Education – Instruction | 30 | $520 | $15,600 |
+| UW–Superior – MSE Education – Instruction | 30 | $520 | $15,600 |

-Concordia Univ.
+| Concordia Univ.
 Wisconsin – M.S.
 Education | 33 | $715 | ~$23,595 |

 Note: Tuition figures are based on latest data for base tuition and do not include minor fees or textbooks.
 Always be sure to check institution websites for up-to-date tuition information.